jakubg1/OpenSMCE/CONTRIBUTING.md

 - All variables and other structures should be named in a camelCase, unless stated otherwise.
 - All class names should use PascalCase.
 - Every class must be in a separate file.
-  - That file's name must be identical to its class name, unless the folder hierarchy needs to be empasized and/or duplicates avoided (like in UI or Config Classes).
+  - That file's name must be identical to its class name, unless the folder hierarchy needs to be emphasized and/or duplicates avoided (like in UI or Config Classes).
 - All global variables should be defined in `main.lua`.
 Their names should start with an underscore and the first character should be a capital letter.
   For example: `_MousePos`
 - If you're using Visual Studio Code, try to keep the number of warnings in the *Problems* tab as low as possible.
-  - Don't be too pathetic about it though, sometimes it's not easy to fix a warning due to bugs or unfinished/imperfect documentation.
+  - Don't be too pedantic about it though, sometimes it's not easy to fix a warning due to bugs or unfinished/imperfect documentation.
 In such cases, it's best to just leave them as they are.
 - As you're writing the code, try to keep the number of hardcoded variables down and make some parameters configurable to enhance the flexibility of the engine!
   - Adding a parameter to an existing file needs to the following steps to be performed:
     - Add the parameter to the `doc/game/data/*.docl` file, or create a new one, if you're creating a new resource type.